nuejs/nue/packages/templates/nuejs.org/docs/page-dependencies.md

 └── data.yaml       # Page-specific data
 ```

-Page-specific directories are rare.
 Most pages use root and application assets.
 But when a page needs dedicated components or styling, this pattern keeps those assets isolated.
+Page-specific directories shoudl be avoided because page-level inheritance (reuse) is rare.

 ## Multi-site dependency discovery
 In multi-site projects, dependencies cascade through the inheritance chain.
 When Nue needs a file, it scans backwards from the site through each extended layer until it finds a match.

 ### The inheritance chain
 Sites declare what they extend in `site.yaml`: